roc-lang/rbt/docs/adrs/006-caches.md

 We should be very careful to communicate that, whether it's through naming or documentaiton.

 Specifically, I'm a little worried that people will see this and think "ah, a *download* cache."
-It'd totally work for that, but if we're downloading stuff it'd be far better to describe the download using a first-class API construct so that RBT can track it (and potentially share it between systems via a build server) to reduce the network dependency.
+It'd totally work for that, but if we're downloading stuff it'd be far better to describe the download using a first-class API construct so that rbt can track it (and potentially share it between systems via a build server) to reduce the network dependency.
 That'll have to be a future ADR.

 ## How Does This Affect Content Hashing?